Josephjbliss/josephjbliss.github.io/photo-portfolio/readme.md

 Strive for pixel perfection.

-## The Problem - Styling A Modal and Mobile Nav
+## Challenge 2: Style A Modal and Mobile Nav

 Business is booming!
 Wanderlust has opened spaces in several NYC neighborhoods where they sell prints and photography services.
 Now that they are a brick-and-mortar - as well as eCommerce - shop, they need to allow users to find their stores.
 You work with a hard-core Javascript developer who created a Google Map with pins that should pop-up a modal view with more information about each of the following studio locations: